cdkini/Okra/README.md

 ##### `okra run [script]`
 This command will run the interpreter on your program.
 All output, including error messages, will be displayed to your terminal.
 ##### `okra fmt [script/dir]`
 This command will run the formatter on your program or all files in a particular directory.
 Okra strongly encourages usage of the native formatting rules to ensure consistency between file and codebases.
-If you would like to modify the standard rules, please update `fmt.json` in `okra/formatter` before creating the executable.
+If you would like to modify the standard rules, please update `rules.json` in `okra/formatter` before creating the executable.
+Directions on how to adjust format parameters are included therein.

 Please note that both commands will only work on files with a `.okr` extension.
 The formatter will ignore invalid files if used on a directory.